smpallen99/rails-settings/README.md

     Settings.foo
     # => 'footastic'

-Defaults can be defined on the model level, too:

-    User.settings.foo = 'bar'
-    User.find(123).settings.foo
-    # => 'bar'

-If the setting doesn't exist on the object or the model, you'll get the default, as expected:
+If the setting doesn't exist, you'll get the default, as expected:

     Settings.defaults[:some_default] = 'foo'

-    User.settings.some_default
-    # => 'foo'

     User.find(123).settings.some_default
     # => 'foo'